 Lokesh Commits to Raise ₹6 Crore for SMA Treatment

+Lokesh Pledges ₹6 Crore to Save Kurnool Girl Battling Rare SMA, Donors Rally Nationwide

-Vijayawada: IT and education Minister Nara Lokesh on Tuesday pledged to mobilise Rs 6 crore required for the life-saving treatment of Punarvika, a young girl from Kurnool diagnosed with Spinal Muscular Atrophy (SMA) Type-1, a rare and severe genetic disorder.
+Vijayawada: IT and education Minister Nara Lokesh on Tuesday pledged to mobilise `6 crore required for the life-saving treatment of Punarvika, a young girl from Kurnool diagnosed with Spinal Muscular Atrophy (SMA) Type-1, a rare and severe genetic disorder.

 The announcement followed an appeal made by Punarvika’s parents on social media, seeking help for their daughter’s treatment, which requires an injection costing Rs 16 crore.
 They stated that public contributions had already helped them raise nearly ₹10 crore.